 Being an au pair is an emotional rollercoaster.
 But completely worth it.

 I just finished another au pair year in Sydney and I can honestly say that, even though there have been a few challenges, I haven’t felt homesick once during this year.
 I guess practice makes perfect.
 I’m a bit older now, have more experience and I knew what to expect.
 Looking back at both experiences in California and Sydney I still would have done some things differently.
-But I guess that’s how life works.
-Live and learn right?
+But I guess that’s how life in general works.
+Live and learn.
 Even though the last two au pair experiences have been wonderful, none of them have been easy for me.
 It’s an emotional roller coaster (homesick or not), but I’ve learned a lot about life and about myself.
 I don’t regret any single moment of it and it’s one of the best things I’ve ever done.

 During my last 5 months as an au pair in Sydney I also organised the au pair meetings for my agency.
 It gave me the opportunity to talk to lots of new au pairs.
 To share my experiences and to listen to their stories.
 To try to help them wherever I could.
 I’ve learned that homesickness and culture shock happens more often than I had previously thought.
 I’ve met au pairs who were completely fine right from the start, but I’ve also seen some of them completely break down, burst into tears and even go back home.